Matthew Hodgetts

 Mather House 220

-Dr. Hodgetts has been a nominee for the Carl F. Wittke Award for Excellence in Undergraduate Teaching (2023/24) and the J. Bruce Jackson, M.D.
+Dr. Hodgetts has been nominated for both the Carl F. Wittke Award for Excellence in Undergraduate Teaching (2023/24 and 2024/25) and the J. Bruce Jackson, M.D.
 Award for Excellence in Undergraduate Mentoring (2021/22).
-He has been a Learning Fellow (Spring 2020) with the University Center for Innovation in Teaching and Education (UCITE) and is currently working on a project exploring fiction writing assignments funded by a UCITE Course Innovation Grant (2024/25).
+He has additionally been a Learning Fellow (Spring 2020) with the University Center for Innovation in Teaching and Education (UCITE).